 Redaction can be a solution.
-For example, in C v Insurance Company PrivCmrA 3, the Commissioner found releasing some documents in response to the access request would have an unreasonable impact on a third party’s privacy.
+For example, in C v Insurance Company PrivCmrA 3, the Australian Privacy Commissioner found that releasing some documents in response to the access request would have an unreasonable impact on a third party’s privacy.
 The Commissioner requested the organisation redact the information in the documents that would cause the unreasonable impact before releasing the documents.

 IPP 6.1(c): Frivolous or vexatious requests

 Access can be restricted under IPP 6.1(c) where a request is frivolous or vexatious.
 The ordinary dictionary meaning of ‘vexatious’ is ‘not having sufficient grounds of action and seeking only to annoy’.